kubedb/docs/docs/guides/pgbouncer/quickstart/quickstart.md

 postgres=# \q
 ```

 If everything goes well, we'll be connected to the `postgres` database and be able to execute commands.
-Lets confirm if the company data we inserted in the  `postgres` database before are available via PgBouncer:
+Let's confirm if the company data we inserted in the  `postgres` database before are available via PgBouncer:

 ```console
 $ env PGPASSWORD=qTOzudbzusls6NTZ psql --host=localhost --port=5432 --username=postgres postgres --command='SELECT * FROM company ORDER BY name;'